Time Crisis: Razing Storm: Gameplay

 The compilation supports both the GunCon 3 light gun and the PlayStation Move motion controller system as well as vibration feedback and PlayStation Eye AV Chat.

 In addition to the original arcade mode, new gameplay modes in Time Crisis: Razing Storm include a sentry mode, a story mode, and an online battle mode.
 In sentry mode, up to four players take turns trying to achieve a high score by stopping prisoners from escaping in the penitentiary riot scenario.
 Story mode and online battle mode both feature a new first-person shooter-style navigation, in which the player can freely navigate the environment "off the rails".
 In online battle mode, up to 8 online players can play together in any of a number of battle modes.

 In addition to PlayStation Move support, Time Crisis 4: Arcade Ver. (based on the Arcade Mode from the 2007 PlayStation 3 release of Time Crisis 4) and Deadstorm Pirates both feature online ranking, and support 1–2 players.

 Reception

 Razing Storm received "mixed" reviews from critics according to the review aggregation website Metacritic.
 IGN said, "Leave this one on the shelf, because no one should have to be this frustrated."
 In a slightly more positive review, GameSpot noted that "Time Crisis: Razing Storm can be fun when it sticks to its arcade roots, but everything else in this shooter package misses the target completely".
-In a positive review, Cheat Code Central said "compared to most light gun games you'll find lots of great content here" and "there are two really solid games in this package".
 In Japan, Famitsu gave it a score of one eight, two sevens, and one eight for a total of 30 out of 40.